sjl/.plan/README.markdown

 * Whipped up some docs for [cl-pcg][].
 I think I'll just call it released in the next day or two and see where it goes from there.

+## 2017-03-17

+* Watched a big chunk more of the Unity course.
+I've made a bunch in Unity already but it's good to follow along with a class and fill in all the gaps in my self-learned knowledge.